City

 How does the cost of living in Madison, SD compare to the national average?

-Cost of living comparison graph for Madison, SD vs. Nationwide: housing 15% lower, groceries 10% lower, utilities 5% lower, transportation 3% lower, healthcare 0% lower, miscellaneous 8% lower.
+Cost of living comparison graph for Madison, SD vs. Nationwide: housing 15% lower, groceries 5% lower, utilities 10% lower, transportation 10% lower, healthcare 5% lower, miscellaneous 15% lower.

-Madison, SD, offers a cost of living that is notably lower than the nationwide average.
+Madison, SD, presents a cost of living that is notably lower than the nationwide average.
 The housing index in Madison stands at 85, which is 15% below the national average of 100.
-This means that housing expenses in Madison are more affordable, making it an attractive option for those looking to save on their living costs.
-Additionally, groceries in Madison are priced at 90, which is 10% below the national average.
-This indicates that residents can expect to spend less on food compared to the average American.
+This means that housing costs in Madison are more affordable, offering potential savings for residents.
+Additionally, groceries in Madison are priced at 95, which is only 5% above the average, indicating that food expenses are relatively close to the national norm.

 Take a deeper dive into the job market in Madison, SD